Gluten-Free Pumpkin Bread

 Ingredients

-- Pumpkin: pumpkin canned or you can make a pumpkin puree.
-If you are going to make a puree, cook the pumpkin in the oven.
+- Pumpkin: canned pumpkin puree or homemade one.
+If you are going to make a puree, roast the pumpkin to release liquid.

 - Eggs: room temperature eggs are better.

-- Spices: ground cinnamon, nutmeg, and ginger.
-You can use pumpkin pie spices.
+- Spices: ground cinnamon, nutmeg, and ginger, or pumpkin pie spices.

-Lightly grease the bottom and sides of a loaf pan or line with parchment paper.
-I used a loaf pan 9×5-inch.
+Preheat oven to 350°F (180°C).
+Lightly grease the bottom and sides of a 9×5-inch loaf pan, or similar, or line with parchment paper.
 Set aside.

 Make a pumpkin puree and let it cool (this step is in case you don’t use canned pumpkin puree).
-It’s important to cook the pumpkin in the oven to remove the water.
+Roast the pumpkin in the oven to release the water.
+Set aside.

-In a large bowl beat the oil with the sugars.
+In a medium bowl, beat the oil with the sugars.
 Add the pumpkin puree and mix.
-Add the eggs one by one beating after each addition.
-Mix well.
+Add the eggs one by one, beating after each addition.

 Pour the mixture into the prepared pan.